phcompeau/biological_modeling_course/_pages/coronavirus/NAMD.md

 In the following tutorial, we will show how to calculate the interaction energy between the SARS-CoV-2 (Chimeric) RBD and ACE using the PDB entry <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a> and the NAMD Energy plugin within VMD.
 To do this, we will be using a force field from CHARMM that is included in VMD package as well as the AutoPSF plugin to generate the necessary PSF file.
 Finally, we will see how much the loop site contributes to the interaction energy between SARS-CoV-2 RBD and ACE2.

 * In protein structure, need force field = energy function

+* Should be clear that total = electrostatic + van der Waals

 * From Chris: For more information of how to calculate the energies and the functions for potential energy, click <a href="https://www.ks.uiuc.edu/Research/namd/2.9/ug/node22.html" target="_blank">here</a>.